prestsoftware/prest/docs/src/simulations/index.rst

 .. note::
      The probability of an alternative being chosen under the "Multi-valued choice" mode is interpreted as the probability that this belongs to the chosen submenu of the relevant menu.
 Assuming "Forced choice" and considering an arbitrary menu `A` with `k` alternatives, every nonempty weak submenu of `A` is chosen with probability `\frac{1}{2^k-1}`.
 Since each of the `k` alternatives belongs to exactly `\frac{2^k}{2}` of these submenus, it follows that each of them is chosen with probability `\frac{2^k}{2(2^k-1)}`.
 If "Non-forced choice" is selected instead, then since some nonempty submenu of `A` is chosen with probability `\frac{k}{k+1}` (because the deferral/outside option is chosen with probability `\frac{1}{k+1}`), the corresponding choice probability for each of the `k` alternatives is adjusted accordingly.

-| In all cases the resulting random dataset will appear in the workspace and you can apply any Prest operation on it.
+| In all cases the resulting random dataset will appear in the workspace and one can apply any Prest operation on it.
 | The simulated subjects are named *"Random1, Random2, ..."*.
-| You can inspect individual entries by double-clicking on the dataset.
+| Individual entries can be inspected by double-clicking on the dataset.
 |

 .. image:: ../_static/images/simulations3.png